 Leave it to London’s oldest restaurant to handle classic drinks with conviction.
 Rules has been a Covent Garden staple since 1798, and at its cosy cocktail bar, patrons can sidle up for Gimlets, Martinis (strictly stirred) or the eponymous house special.

 Sultry Montgomery Place in Notting Hill keeps a low profile behind its discreet door – make sure you go on the hunt, because these are cocktails worth seeking out.
 Prohibition classics are the order of the day, with moreish, tapas-style bar nibbles on the side.

 One of the capital’s recent openings, the Vault at the newly refurbished Milroy’s of Soho sees the classic whisky seller welcome the public to its secretive basement bar.
 Given the location, whisky classics are what to expect – over 250 bottles will be available behind the bar.

-Header image: The Milestone Old Fashioned at Stables Bar © Red Carnation Hotels
+Header image: Smoking Old Fashioned at Stables Bar © Red Carnation Hotels